h-greggc/gclaycamp/content/post/2020-08-24-finding-the-decision-objectives/2020-08-24-finding-the-objectives-in-team-decision-making.en.markdown

 -   Consensus or similar shared decision policies mean that team member’s perspectives of the decision and evaluation of the alternatives must be incorporated in the overall decision.

-Other authors discuss how organizational politics, individual job-related agendas, the levels of individual knowledge and social psychology can challenge group decision-making (Harrison 1999) Belton and Stewart; Saaty and Peniwati;
+Other authors discuss how organizational politics, individual job-related agendas, the levels of individual knowledge and social psychology can challenge group decision-making (Harrison 1999; Belton and Stewart 2002; Saaty and Peniwati 2013)

 Nevertheless, useful concepts from decision analysis inform analogous processes in team-based MCDM.
 This is supported by a significant body of empirical reports on “what works” in group decision making.
 Finally, the applicability of methods, such as MCDA, to group decision making has fueled a nearly exponential growth in tools and applications since the 1990s.

 Complex decisions have both objective and subjective inputs, sometimes many alternatives and conflicting attributes.

-## 2.2 More data for decision making?
+## 3.2 More data for decision making?

 Modern organizations have remarkable access to data and knowledge management tools which can be used to inform both strategic and tactical decisions including the allocation of resources to address risk.
 Although data and knowledge management contribute to reducing uncertainty in decision making, they neither define nor eliminate uncertainties and risks impacting the achievement of a desired objectives. multicriteria decision analysis (MCDA) has evolved as a structured way to define decision objectives and combine the various inputs into objectively quantifying the decision.